Sato Nishiki Cherry

 Fresh produce reporter

-Sato-nishiki cherries are a joy that comes but once a year!
+Sato Nishiki Cherries are a joy that comes but once a year!
 I made many new discoveries.

 This report was done in late April.
 It was right in the midst of the cherry blossoms blooming!